shaiefhagelaar/OptimizeForGaming/README.md

 https://www.capframex.com/blog/post/Explanation%20of%20different%20performance%20metrics

-Also make sure to downlaod & install the Beta version listed on their github releases page (at the time of writing beta_1.8.4)
+Also make sure to download & install the Beta version listed on their github releases page (at the time of writing beta_1.8.4)

 #### Metrics used for Cap Frame X